slaclab/psgeom/README.md

 * smart ways to visualize the geometry and intensities
 * additional sensor elements
 * If requested, legacy interface to mimic PSCalib
+* think: dynamically expose leaf properties to parents
+* think: should mask be included